Hauppauge Colossus Q&A

 Aaron and I discussed offline.
 I knew L21 could be include in composite video but I wasn't aware that it therotically could in YPbPr component analog video as well.
 I checked with my contact at Motorola and eventhough it therotically can, none do.
 He referred me to this Wikipedia article http://en.wikipedia.org/wiki/Closed_captioning#HDTV_interoperability_issues

-Actually, my original comment could have been stated better Smile.
-While it's theoretically possible for caption data to be present in component, I think we have a situation where SMPTE has specified carriage in digital video only and this is what is done in professional broadcast equipment.
+Actually, my original comment could have been stated better :).
+While it’s theoretically possible for caption data to be present in component, I think we have a situation where SMPTE has specified carriage in digital video only and this is what is done in professional broadcast equipment.
 At least I am not aware of a spec SMPTE issued regarding the sending of EIA-708 captions in analog.

 NTSC Line21 (EIA-608) captions are indeed possible in composite.